Extra innings: Baseball

-In 2020, MLB added a temporary rule for that season only that the WBSC softball established extra innings rule is implemented with a runner on second base.
-This runner is known as the free runner, ghost runner, extra runner or Manfred runner.
-On July 24, 2020, The Oakland Athletics defeated the Los Angeles Angels 7–3 in the first extra-inning game under this rule.
-This rule was later extended into the 2021 and 2022 seasons and was made permanent beginning with the 2023 season.
-The rule has only been applied to regular-season MLB games, with postseason games that last beyond nine innings continuing without any runner being placed on base.

 Softball

 In international softball, a special extra innings rule starts immediately after regulation.
 Each team begins their half of the inning with a runner on second base (the last player to be put out).
 This increases the odds that teams will score and ensures a faster resolution.
 There is a drawback, though, in that the home team has a major advantage in batting second.
 Should the visiting team fail to score, all the home team must do to win is, for example, get a successful bunt and sacrifice fly to score the winning run, though a similar advantage exists in all extra-inning contests just not to that extent.
 This rule is also used in certain NCAA college conferences, usually applied after one or two extra innings where the "international tiebreaker" is not used.

+Major League Baseball

-MLB spring training
+Spring training

-During spring training in Major League Baseball, most games are played for the regulation nine innings only; if the game is tied after nine innings, the game is over and the tie stands.
+During spring training in Major League Baseball (MLB), most games are played for the regulation nine innings only; if the game is tied after nine innings, the game is over and the tie stands.
 There are multiple reasons for this brevity.
 Players are getting back into shape after the off-season, so shorter games help reduce injuries from overexertion.
 During spring training, teams often travel on a daily basis, so they need time to be able to travel to their next game.
 Lastly, there are no prizes or penalties associated with a team's preseason record, so there is no need for a definitive winner in each game.

 However, there have still been extra inning games in spring training, with the most recent one being on March 30, 2022, with the Houston Astros beating the New York Mets 5–3 in 10 innings.
+Usually if extra innings are played, the game will be called after the 10th inning for the above mentioned reasons.